 (M): External acoustic meatus, tympanic membrane, dura mater, calvaria, mandible, gingivae, teeth; temporal, pterygoid, masseter, buccinator muscles

 This article will discuss the course and the anatomy of the external carotid artery.

 Borders & Relations

 Medially the hyoid bone, the wall of the pharynx, the superior laryngeal nerve and the parotid gland surround the artery.
 Laterally, the internal carotid artery passes by in the initial phase of the external carotid artery, along with the superior laryngeal nerve posteroinferiorly.

-- the pharyngeal branch of the vagus nerve (CN X)
+Nerves: glossopharyngeal nerve, pharyngeal branch of the vagus nerve

 Superior Thyroid Artery